PostHog/posthog.com/contents/docs/integrations/node-integration.md

 > **Note:** As a general rule of thumb, we do not recommend having API keys in plaintext.
 Setting it as an environment variable would be best.

-You can find your key in the /setup page in PostHog.
+You can find your key in the 'Project Settings' page in PostHog.

 ## Making Calls